 - (2) In the third quarter of 1996, the Company executed two leases for a facility in each of Moundsville, West Virginia and Niagara Falls, New York.
 The Company intends to open a 450-workstation Call Center in each location in 1997. - (3) TeleTech commenced operations on the second floor of the Thornton Call Center in April 1996 and, in September 1996, commenced operations on the first floor of the facility.
 TeleTech operates each floor in the Thornton facility as an independent Call Center and each of Thornton Call Center 1 and Thornton Call Center 2 employs its own Call Center management and Representatives. - (4) Thornton Call Center 2, although operational, is still under construction and, when completed, is expected to contain 267 operational workstations.
 TeleTech expects to complete the build-out of Thornton Call Center 2 by the end of 1996. - (5) The Van Nuys Call Center was opened in July 1996 and currently contains 13,000 square feet.
 Although only 137 workstations currently are operational, the Company expects that the Van Nuys Call Center will have 325 operational workstations and 39,300 square feet when fully constructed.
 The Company expects to complete the build-out of the Van Nuys Call Center by the end of 1996. - (6) Acquired January 1, 1996 through TeleTech's acquisition of Access 24.
 See "--International Operations." - (7) Managed through the Company's joint venture with PPP.
-See "--International Operations." - (8) Apart from the services it provides through the joint venture with PPP, the Company provides traditional outsourcing services in the United Kingdom from a facility adjacent to the Call Center operated by the joint venture. - (9) Managed by TeleTech on behalf of its clients pursuant to facilities management agreements.
-The Greenville, Tucson and Tampa Call Centers are managed by TeleTech on behalf of United Parcel Service.
+See "--International Operations." - (8) Apart from the services it provides through the joint venture with PPP, the Company provides traditional outsourcing services in the United Kingdom from a facility adjacent to the Call Center operated by the joint venture. - (9) Managed by TeleTech on behalf of United Parcel Service pursuant to a facilities management agreement.
 In November 1996, the Company expects to begin managing a Call Center located in Golden, Colorado on behalf of HDI.
 Pursuant to its contract with the Postal Service, the Company will manage a 500-workstation Call Center in Denver, Colorado which is expected to open in December 1996 but will not be fully operational until the first quarter of 1997.